-Records show Norfolk Southern proposal to move to Atlanta
+Governor: Norfolk Southern moving headquarters to Atlanta

-ATLANTA (AP) — Government documents show that railroad company Norfolk Southern Corp. is working with Georgia officials on plans to relocate its headquarters from Norfolk, Virginia, to Atlanta.
+ATLANTA (AP) — Georgia Gov. Nathan Deal says railroad company Norfolk Southern Corp. is moving its headquarters from Norfolk, Virginia, to Atlanta.

 Records from Atlanta's economic development authority indicate the company proposes construction of a new headquarters campus with 750,000 square feet (69,600 square meters) of office space in the city's Midtown area.